A Helpful Low FODMAP Food Swaps List

 What is a low FODMAP diet?

 For many with irritable bowel syndrome, the low FODMAP diet is the first line of nutritional therapy.
 A low FODMAP diet involves eliminating all high FODMAP foods for a period of time; in our practice, we suggest a period of 4-8 weeks of complete low FODMAP living alongside other strategies such as stress reduction and probiotics.
-Often, before people come to see us, they have tried a number of dietary strategies on their own, from gluten free to low fibre to paleo to lectin-free.
+Often, before people come to see us, they have tried a number of dietary strategies on their own, from gluten free to fewer foods rich in fibre, to paleo to lectin-free.
 However, relief is usually only partial – or not at all – because you aren’t removing 100% of the substances that increase symptoms.

 Is it safe to stay on a low FODMAP diet?